Developer Relations - Content Effectiveness

 • Campaigns: The Developer Relations team use the devrel UTM Campaign name to track engagement with our content or activities shared on external mediums.

-• Influenced Campaigns: These are campaigns owned by other marketing teams that we contribute to, we track the result of our influence on the Marketing Campaigns Dashboard.
+• Influenced Campaigns: These are campaigns owned by other marketing teams that we contribute to, we track the result of our influence on the Marketing Campaigns Dashboard and in the Marketing Influenced Pipeline dashboard.

 Everything is a Campaign